noseka1/openshift-auto-upi/README.md

 # Dependency Diagram

-The dependency diagram below depicts the dependencies between *openshift-auto-upi* Ansible playbooks.
+The dependency diagram below depicts the dependencies between some of the *openshift-auto-upi* Ansible playbooks.
 You want to execute Ansible playbooks in the dependency order.
-First, run the *helper* playbook at the top and then continue from top to bottom with the remaining playbooks.
 Following sections describe the installation process in more detail.

 ![Dependency Diagram](docs/openshift_auto_upi_dependency_graph.svg "Dependency Diagram")